|

 one huge drinking party on wheels.
 Of course, that is a generality, but

 I am wondering if there is any public service component to RAGBRAI.
+The Super Hero visit here was pure serendipity–something I could

 never have planned.
 Admittedly, although I admire the ways in which they